-Because he was 11 years older, in many ways he was a father-figure.
-He taught me to play football, basketball, tennis, ping-pong and bowling, and in all of which he was very good.
-My sport’s goals were to beat him in everything but football, and by the time I was a teenager, I was able to do that.
-My first love in sports was football, and I would have tried out for the team in junior high school had I not been so skinny; so I chose basketball for junior high and high school competition.
-I didn’t make the team as a 9th grader, so I determined to do well in Boys Club basketball and was high point man in every game averaging 15 points per game.
-By the 10th grade I finally made the Wildcat B team and again was the leading scorer.
+Because he was eleven years older, he was a father-figure in many ways.
+He taught me to play football, basketball, tennis, ping-pong and bowling.
+My sport’s goals were to beat him in everything but football, and by the time I was a teenager I was able to able to do it.
+My first love in sports was football, and I would have tried out for the team in junior high school had I not been so skinny.
+I chose basketball for junior high and high school competition.
+I didn’t make the team as a ninth grader, so I played Boys Club basketball this year.
+I was leading scorer on our team in every game averaging fifteen points per game.
+By the tenth grade I made the Wildcat B team and again was the leading scorer.

-In the 12th grade I finally made the starting line-up for the Wildcats!
+By the twelfth grade I finally made the starting line-up for the Wildcats.
 Our coach was Pel Austin (1st row- far right) who was quite a colorful figure.
-Coach Austin was earlier a professional baseball player and was the left fielder of the El Dorado Oilers, a Class C League professional team in the 1940’s and 50’s.
-He was one of the best hitters for the Oilers and well-known for his home-run power.
+Coach Austin was earlier a professional baseball player and played left fielder for the El Dorado Oilers, a Class C League professional team in the late 40’s and early 50’s.
+He was the best hitters for the Oilers and well-known for his home-run power.
+He was known as “Pelting Pel from Peach Orchard” because his home town was Peach Orchard, Missouri.
 I thought he was an excellent basketball coach and a good motivator of young men.
 He was stern in discipline but not profane in his language, which I especially appreciated.
 He was physically larger and stronger than all the players on the team, so no one would dare think of challenging him in any way.

-Some of our better players included Billy Ray McGaugh (No. 25) who was our 2nd leading scorer; Tommy Murphree (No. 22) who went on to a successful coaching career at Ouachita Baptist University; Max “Buddy” Barron (No. 26) who attended West Point after graduation and had a career in the Army of teaching at West Point; and Tommy Stegall (standing in the photo to the right of Tommy Murphree).
+Some of our better players included Billy Ray McGaugh (No. 25) who was our second leading scorer; Tommy Murphree (No. 22) who went on to a successful coaching career at Ouachita Baptist University; Max “Buddy” Barron (No. 26) who attended West Point after graduation and had a career in the Army of teaching at West Point; and Tommy Stegall in the photo standing to the right of Tommy Murphree).